DevMountain/react-2-afternoon/README.md

 # Project Summary

 In this project we will take a look at an employee management application and learn how it works.
-We will cover the following topics by going through each stage and building out a part of the application all the way up to the black diamond where you will build the entire application from nothing:
+We will cover the following topics, found below in the list, by going through each project stage and building out a part of the application.

 * State
 * Props